Why every artist should draw from life

 In order to bring vitality to your work you have to study the source.
 You can draw from photos or use a computer reference, but true life drawing skills will enhance your gesture, proportion, structure, perspective, and help you develop a certain expressional quality that you can apply to all your art.

 Many young artists are looking for an easy way out and study styles of existing artists instead of developing their own.
 Drawing from life lets the real you come out.
 It’s the only activity that allows you to create from immediacy and brings the page to life in a mere instance.

-You don’t have to be good at life drawing to get results.
-Like anything else, the more you do it the better you get.
+anything else, the more you do it the better you get.
 The simplicity of pencil and paper allow for rapid progression of skills which are readily transferable to painting any subject.